Note: This post originally published in 2012 was updated on June 21, 2018.

 Social media etiquette makes the Web a nicer place

-Twitter and Google+ both allow you to follow or circle people without their permission.
+Twitter and Instagram allow you to follow people without their permission.
+Though on Instagram, if an account is private, you will not be able to see or follow.
 So, understanding new connections’ motivations is not as much of a concern as it is with Facebook and LinkedIn.
 With these two social media platforms, the emphasis is on a personal connection.
 I like what Cision’s Yvette Pistorio wrote in her blog post: